Eileenzyf/ISO-App-Prediction/README.md

 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │
-├── test                 <- Fipnecessary for running model tests (see documentation below) │   ├── test_helpers.py               <- Script for unit testing functions in the src scripts │   ├── test_data.csv                 <- Dataframe for unit testing
+├── test                 <- Fi necessary for running model tests (see documentation below) │   ├── test_helpers.py               <- Script for unit testing functions in the src scripts │   ├── test_data.csv                 <- Dataframe for unit testing
 │   ├── app_predict.py                <- Script for testing if the prediction works